sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I made the navbar and the footer fixed, and added min height and margin-bottom to the body element to make my main content scrollable.

 todo:make it more tidy, maybe move the margin-bottom from body to main, maybe add margin top, investigate the `margin: spacing(8, 0),` and if it's good to be there.
 Ideally body should have top / bottom margin equal to the height of the navbar / footer elements + something for styling reasons.

+[done]

+Now I want to start working on the navbar element, which is one of the most important ones.
+My current plan is to merge the "app bar" and "drawer" examples from the material ui docs (https://material-ui.com/components/app-bar/ and https://material-ui.com/components/drawers/ respectively) to create a navigaton bar wth a primary search field and a button that opens a sidedrawer.
+The sidedrawer will contain my navigation menu.
+I would also like to have more than one levels in the menu, each level covering the previous menu display when clicked, so that if a user navigates to a deep level they will continue to see just one navigation window and not an ever expanding sequense of them.